Updated: Apr 17

-While Lenzing EcoVero has been touted as one of the most eco friendly fibers on the market, it is fair if you are still on the fence.
-The word “viscose” in itself doesn’t exactly scream sustainability, and these days every company is quick to claim "sustainability", regardless of what is actually going on behind the scenes.
-So when it comes to EcoVero, does it live up to the hype?
-Or is Lenzing greenwashing, just like the rest of them?
-Let's find out!
+While Lenzing EcoVero has been touted as one of the most eco friendly fibers on the market, it is completely understandable if you are still on the fence.
+The word “viscose” in itself doesn’t exactly scream sustainability, and these days every company is quick to claim that they are "eco responsible", regardless of what is actually going on behind the scenes.
+So when it comes to Lenzing EcoVero Viscose, does it actually get us any closer in our fight for a cleaner environment?
+Or is Lenzing greenwashing (making false claims about sustainability), just as so many have before them?

 What is viscose, and is it actually sustainable?

 Viscose is a biodegradable semi-synthetic cellulose (plant based) fiber made from wood pulp.
 Its properties are similar to that of silk, so it is often used as a less expensive and vegan friendly substitute.
 While the plant based nature of viscose is a great start, the real sustainability gauge of viscose fibers lies within the details of their production.